IzMichael/IzWrites/_posts/2021-06-28-phoenix-pages-revamp.md

 ### What's new in V2
 - Completely re-written the web interface
-- Migrated the shops database to a cloud-hosted API
+- Migrated the database to a cloud-hosted API
 - Introduced Locations
 - Added `p!loc` command to the discord bot
 - Added `p!submit` command to the discord bot